Rural Homes

 Integration with Ventilation Design

-The key is straightforward.
+The principle is straightforward.
 Airtight envelopes prevent radon entry when combined with mechanical ventilation that maintains slight positive pressure and rapidly dilutes any ingress.
 Passive House certified properties with validated airtightness and properly designed balanced ventilation routinely achieve lower radon concentrations than drafty equivalents.

 Combustion Appliances in Sealed Homes

-The indoor air quality impact in sealed homes proves severe.
+The indoor air quality impact in sealed homes is severe.
 Research monitoring occupied properties found mean hourly PM2.5 concentrations 200% higher on burn days versus non-burn days.
 “Flooding events” when stove doors open release concentrated particulates directly into living spaces.

 Safe Wood Burning Operation